brmagnuson/LandFallowingInEarthEngine/README.md

 `var centralValley = ee.FeatureCollection('ft:1h46ENpEp8vO3pOe1EqeF1sZLEDhSVMxbu8pHAoU4', 'geometry');`

 Next I needed satellite imagery of the area.
 Google Earth Engine has both raw and processed data from all the Landsat satellites available as ImageCollections.
 Ideally, I would have used Landsat 7 Surface Reflectance data, because it is available from January 1, 1999, to the present day, meaning it includes all the dates of interest to me in one, apples-to-apples data set.
 However, Landsat 7 commonly has white striping across sections of its imagery because of the failure of the [Scan Line Corrector](http://landsat.usgs.gov/products_slcoffbackground.php) in 2003.
+For example, the below image shows a composite July 2010 Landsat 7 photo of the Merced, California, area.

 Approximately 22% of any given Landsat 7 image is lost because of the SLC failure, and since I'm interested in calculating area of specific pixels, I wanted to use complete imagery (USGS 2015).
 So instead, I used Landsat 5 data (available from January 1, 1984, to May 5, 2012) for 2010 and Landsat 8 data (available from April 11, 2013, to the present day) for 2015.
 Since these are different satellites that collect slightly different bands, I would have to treat each of them separately when I did my analysis.

 <a name="classification"></a>
 ## Approach 1: Classification